 Two hours later, when the program was finished, the president of the company wrapped up the day, again congratulating Ted on a job well done.
 But there was more.

 As Ted was leaving the president handed Ted an envelope.
 No, it wasn’t the check for the presentation.
 It was a personal handwritten note, again expressing his appreciation for a job well done and the obvious work that he put into personalizing it for his company.
 Ted couldn’t wait to share it with us.
 He was so proud of the note, and who wouldn’t be?

 When was the last time you received an accolade from your boss, a colleague at work, or even a customer?
 How did it make you feel?
-Some people who get notes from people they work with save them, because they are special.
-They have impact.
+Some people who get notes from people they work with save them because they are special.
+They have an impact.

 Years ago, I wrote about my client and friend, Glenn Brown, who at the time was CEO of Contract Freighters, Inc. (CFI), a trucking company.
 He had a stack of cards and was using them to write notes to employees who deserved accolades or had a birthday or anniversary.
 He mentioned to me that he tries to write a short note to his employees who don’t get to see him at the office at least twice a year.
-He said, “It lets them know I appreciate them, even though we never see each other.”
-Many of CFI’s employees are truck drivers that seldom, if ever, make it into the office.
+“It lets them know I appreciate them, even though we never see each other,” he told me.
+Many of CFI’s employees are truck drivers that seldom if ever, make it into the office.
 Glenn knew how to make them feel good about working at CFI.